 - Put in the new filter with the arrow motioning toward the furnace to keep damage from happening.

 Flat filters should be replaced every month, while pleated filters should last about three months.
-You could also buy a washable filter that you can use for about 10 years.
 If you have children or pets, you might have to replace your filter sooner.